veebs/veebs-sproutcore-samples/README.md

 2. moving between 2 pages (one_page and two_page) using routes using SC.routes.set().
 3. how to read and use URL parameters in the route handler (route.js)

-Check out the walkthrough on [my blog](http://www.veebsbraindump.com/2010/08/sproutcore-page-navigation-using-routes/).
+Check out the tutorial on [my blog](http://www.veebsbraindump.com/2010/08/sproutcore-page-navigation-using-routes/).

+See it in action [here](http://demo.veebsbraindump.com/route_sample/).

 login-sample
 ============